navirobayo/Conejoz/README.md

 # Welcome to Conejoz, your digital dream journal

-Conejoz is a beautiful and customizable way to register and explore your dreams or creative ideas in general.
+Conejoz is a beautiful and customizable way to register and explore your dreams and ideas

 This Mobile and Web Application is designed so it can be used as a modern yet simple creative tool

-Created with Flutter and powered by Firebase all your information linked directly to the cloud.
+Created and optimized for creatives in general.
+All your information linked directly to the cloud.
 Dream anywhere

 ## Features: